 Reconstituting crystallized honey is very simple:

-- Boil enough water in a small pan to cover about half of your crystallized honey jar
+- Boil enough water in a small pan to cover about half of your honey jar

 - Remove the lid on the jar of crystallized honey

-- Place open jar of crystallized honey into the boiled (hot) water and allow to sit
+- Place the open jar of crystallized honey into the boiled (hot) water and allow it to sit

 - Gently stir honey taking special care not to get water into the jar